 - Facebook Messenger Subscribers

-H&M collect their customers’ emails to a distribution list during the checkout process and ask for them again post-checkout if the customer didn’t opt-in the first time.
+H&M collects their customers’ emails to a distribution list during the checkout process and asks for them again post-checkout if the customer didn’t opt-in the first time.

 Segmentation & Information on the Thank You Page